OBEs - Out of the Body Experiences

 Sometimes the splitting phase, or the re-entry phase in the physical body, are not instantaneous, and the consciousness remains focused for sometime on both the physical and the virtual body.
 It is then possible to have a contemporary perception, from within, of both the bodies and the things they are doing.
 Once, for instance, I happened to get out of the physical body, unscrewing myself, as if I were one of those molluscs that at a certain point abandon their snail-shaped shell.
 I could feel the contortions of the virtual body, which repeatedly turned on itself, and at the same time the immobility of all the limbs of the physical body, which behaved exactly like a heavy, inanimate shell.
 In general, this phase of transition involves a progressive fading of the physical body's consciousness, in favor of the increased perception of the virtual body.

 Reality perceived in OBE state and ordinary reality

 To the question if what is perceived through the virtual body corresponds to the objective physical reality, my answer is negative, and I think it is so for almost all the OBE descriptions which I am aware of.
-It is true that when I see my physical body through the virtual body I am sure it is my physical body, and even when I look at its details I am certain that those details correspond to mine; as well, if I look at the room I am in, I recognize it for my actual room, and while within the OBE I rarely have doubts about the position of the windows, the wardrobe, or the other details of my house.
-However, since I have a good memory (well trained in remembering dreams and, even more so, experiences like OBEs and lucid dreams), when I am back to the waking state and compare the physical reality with what I have perceived as real during the experience, including my body, I always find discrepancies.
+It is true that when I see my physical body through the virtual body I am sure it is my physical body, and even when I look at its details I am certain that those details correspond to mine; as well, if I look at the room I am in, I recognize it for my actual room, and while within the OBE I rarely have doubts about the position of the windows, the wardrobe, or other details of my home.
+However, since I have a good memory (well trained in remembering dreams and, even more so, experiences like OBEs and lucid dreams), when I am back to the waking state and compare ordinary reality with what I had perceived as real during the experience, including my body, I always find discrepancies.
 To perceive something as perfectly real during an OBE, therefore, does not imply a correspondence with ordinary reality.

 Features of the experience